VirtualFIB/VirtualFIB/README.md

 ## Usage

-After install, when you now open Blender the Splash screen should have a `...` field where you can select Liftout Animator.
+After install, when you now open Blender the Splash screen should now one the left, under New File, have a `...` field where you can select Liftout Animator.
+The Splash screen is shown whenever Blender is started, as shown below, or can be shown by clicking the Blender logo (to the left of File, Edit, etc.) and selecting `Splash Screen`.

 ![Screenshot: Splash screen](/doc_screenshots/doc_splash1.jpg?raw=true "Splash screen")

-Alternatively, press `ctrl+n` for a new file and select Liftout Animator.
+Alternatively, press `ctrl+N` for a new file and select Liftout Animator.
 This will load the default LOA file and control window.

 In its current incarnation, LOA has two main parts: Liftout Animator and Stage Simulator:
  - In Liftout Animator, the result of different stage rotation, stage tilt and liftout needle rotation can be visualized for cross-section and/or plan-view lamellas.